IamPreethi-S/Customer-Churn-ML-and-Linear-Programming/README.md

 ## Overview

 - Used Machine Learning to predict churn probabilities
-- Use Linear Programming to optimize which customers to retain under a fixed budget
+- Used Linear Programming to optimize which customers to retain under a fixed budget
 - Goal: Maximize retained revenue while staying within cost constraints (budget)

 ---